SinanGabel/Linux-commands/README.md

 # Linux commands & more

+Code > Build > Test > Document > Save (git) > Deploy ... possibly more work or work in parallel or do work in different steps ...

 ## linux: cron

 * A common error is not to set PATH correctly because cron runs at default with a very limited PATH and env.